rainsfordtm/conman/README.md

 When exporting data from a corpus, it's common for annotation such as part-of-speech annotation or lemmas to be printed alongside the token in the output.
-Here are some formats that I came across while writing the ConMan
+Here are some formats that I came across while writing the ConMan:
 + **BFM via TXM web**: customizable, tags separated by underscores, e.g. `de_PRE_|de|`
 + **FRANTEXT**: customizable, tags separated by slashes, e.g. `de/PRE/de`
 + **Lemmatized Penn corpora**: encoded in the .psd file as part of the token